 NHSN has managed Gosforth Nature Reserve since 1929.
 This beautiful 1km x 1km wildlife refuge in the north of Newcastle has a shallow lake, extensive reed bed, mixed woodland, and is a tranquil oasis from the city.
 The reserve is scientifically important for its uncommon flora and fauna, which includes Bittern, Kingfisher, Otter, Red Squirrel, Coral-root Orchid and Purple Hairstreak Butterfly.

 The reserve has hides and boardwalks that enable visitors to view waterfowl, waders, and reed bed birds at one of the best bird-watching sites in the Newcastle area.
 Woodland trails and a feeding station provide an opportunity to see a wide range of woodland birds, mammals, and flowers.
 There is also a small wildflower meadow.
 The reserve has a population of Roe Deer, Red Squirrel, Fox, and Badger and if you are lucky you might see an Otter.
+Download the reserve visitor leaflet for a map of the reserve, showing the hides and footpaths.

 For directions to the reserve and how to get there, please click here.